 Not surprisingly, those who expected the market to ‘Significantly Decline’ or ‘Decline’ in Q2 of 2018 increased to 7.3%, up 2.8% from Q1 2018.
 This quarter’s figure is more than double what it was compared to Q2 2017 (2.3%).

 Expected Change in Company Performance

-We asked respondents what new or existing trends they saw more of in the industry in Q2 of 2017.
-Similar to Q1 of 2017, the three most common emerging trends were:
+We asked respondents what new or existing industry trends they’re seeing more of this quarter.
+Similar to Q1 of 2018, the three most common emerging trends were:

 In addition to emerging trends, we also asked respondents which trends they saw less of last quarter.
 According to their answers, here are the trends they believe are on the way out:

 - Quick fixes, cheap materials